 Summary & Conclusion

-To put my unfiltered rant in plain English, the point is the trilogy was doomed with TFA because it left absolutely nothing to build on except follow the other two original movies beat for beat.
-Train with Luke, like we did with Yoda, battle on a snow planet, oh but this time it’s salt so that’s different right?
-Then we get our Emperor confrontation all over again, not Jabba because a gold bikini throwback wouldn’t fly in our new PC conscious political climate.
+To put my earlier unfiltered rant in plain English, the point is the trilogy was doomed with TFA because it left absolutely nothing to build on except follow the other two original movies beat for beat.
+Train with Luke, like we did with Yoda, battle on a snow planet, oh, but this time it’s salt so that’s different right?
+Then we get our Emperor confrontation all over again, no Jabba analogue because a gold bikini throwback wouldn’t fly in our new PC-conscious political climate.
 TFA telegraphed that this entire trilogy was either bankrupt for ideas or too weak willed to try anything new.
 (As that quoted Reddit post stated, even with billions of dollars and seemingly all the creative talent in Hollywood clamoring to work on this IP, with decades of original stories in the EU to adapt from.
 It’s inexcusable.
-Stop giving this multi-billion dollar company you undeserved goodwill for their continuously inferior product.)
+Stop giving this multi-billion dollar company your undeserved goodwill for their continuously inferior product.)

 There’s a reason I chose “Cassandra” for my pen name.
 Without getting too pretentious about it, I make predictions about social and political issues in my day to day life which tend to be accurate but nobody ever believes me and often I’m alienated because I went against the herd mentality.
 As an example, I caught a good deal of flak for posting these at the time and repeating the sentiments in person to both friends and family back in 2015.
 The irony is most of these people have since come around to my line of thinking but nobody remembers or admits I called it 4 years ago back when it was anathema to suggest the Emperor had no clothes.